braschke/PleiadesUserDocumentation/gpu.md

 Every user is associated to their groups account **and** a corresponding `_gpu` account.
 This way we can have separate fairshare configurations between CPU resources and GPU resources, which might be necessary to prioritize research groups with a larger demand for GPU resources.
 You can check the current share distribution with `sshare` yourself.
-**At the moment, every group has the same relative share.
-We are still in the process of defining and configuring the fair shares and this is likely to change in the future**

 Slurm treats GPUs as consumable resources and you must specify how many GPUs you would like to request for your job with `--gpus 8`.
 Additionally you should decide how many tasks (e.g. processes, option `-n`) you plan to run on a given node and how many `--gpus-per-task` and `--cpus-per-task` you require.